FibonacciSpiral/Cryptography/Giselle's morse code machine/ReadMe.txt

 If you're curious about how the morse code pattern is determined, then check out PatternMux.

 This machine can output every letter of the alphabet.
 I hope you like it!

+*Also this machine requires a 50 MHz clock as an input.
+In my FPGA, this clock is called CLOCK_50.
+Xylinx probably has a clock like this as well.